 NQF solicits comments on endorsed measures on an ongoing basis through the Quality Positioning System (QPS).
 In addition, NQF solicits comments prior to the evaluation of the measures via an online tool located on the project webpage.
 For this evaluation cycle, the pre-evaluation comment period was open from December 11, 2017 to February 1, 2018, for all seven measures under review.
-Three pre-evaluation comments were received (Appendix F).

-NQF staff provided all submitted comments to the Committee prior to its initial deliberations during the in-person meeting.
+Three pre-evaluation comments were received (Appendix F) and shared with the Committee prior to its initial deliberations during the in-person meeting.